Abasz/ESPRowingMonitor/docs/settings.md

 There are several settings that need to be set and tuned in before ESP Rowing Monitor will properly detect strokes and calculate correct metrics.

-Please note that ORM has a very good [wiki](https://github.com/laberning/openrowingmonitor/blob/v1beta/docs/rower_settings.md) on the settings it uses as well as some recommendation on tuning in the settings.
-Some settings used by ESP Rowing Monitor is the same or very similar.
-So in case of question I recommend reading that page through as well.
+Please note that ORM has a very good [wiki](https://github.com/laberning/openrowingmonitor/blob/v1beta/docs/rower_settings.md) on the settings it uses as well as some recommendations on tuning in the settings.
+Some settings used by ESP Rowing Monitor are the same or very similar.
+So in case of questions I recommend reading that page through as well.

 Below is a list of all settings which can be set in `settings.h`.